Creating a Nix Package from a Python Project

 )

 Note that there is an explicit mention of the scripts that are callable.
 Do not skip this step.
-I spent a bunch of time debugging this issue becuase my script was not defined here.
+I spent a bunch of time debugging this issue because my script was not defined here.

 Complete Nix Configuration